 Munich-Pasing train Station to Schloss Nymphenburg

 From Munich-Pasing train station leave the station on the side that is not the centre of Pasing Town.
 Take the first left and in 250 metres you’ll reach a wooded stream.
 Take the small path along the stream to your right.
-Follow this path until it ends, turn right and soon left, then left again to cross over a railway.
+Follow this path until it ends, turn right and soon left, then left again to cross under a railway.
 On the other side head left to a canal and walk down it to the walls surrounding the park grounds of Schloss Nymphenburg.
 There’s a small door through the wall, open 6am – 6pm / 8pm / 9:30pm in Jan-Mar / Apr & Oct / May-Sep.
 It’s about 2.5 km walk in total.

 Schloss Nymphenburg Walking Route

 From the Tram Stop head along Nymphenburger Canal towards the palace.
 There are nice views if you cross over the water in the middle.
-The hop-on hop-off buses* stop right here.
+The hop-on hop-off buses of Munich* stop right here.
 Continue to the schloss and head up the grand stairs on the outside for more views.
 Head down and around the other side of the building to enter the palace.

 Visiting Schloss Nymphenburg Palace